mgrodriguez3/fortrananalyser/README.txt

 This is the README from FortranAnalyser

 Author: Michael García Rodríguez
-Environmental Physics Laboratory - University of Vigo, Ourense.
+Environmental Physics Laboratory & Escuela Superior de Ingeniería Informática University of Vigo, Ourense.

-Version: 1.0

 ================================================================================
 =                               DESCRIPTION                                    =